 Automating Excel by Using Extended Objects

-Host items and host controls are available in both application-level add-ins and document-level customizations, although the context in which these can be used is different for each type of solution.
+Host items and host controls are available in both VSTO Add-in and document-level customizations, although the context in which these can be used is different for each type of solution.
 For more information, see Host Items and Host Controls Overview.

 Excel projects give you access to several host items: